 Outside dining on the large timber sundeck with views over the valley and nearby farmland

-- Decked patios with hot tubs installed July 2014 for exclusive use of guests
+- Decked patios with hot tubs for exclusive use of guests

 Use of the heated indoor and outdoor swimming pools, small gym and tennis courts included in the price.
-There is a children's play area with climbing apparatus.
+There are two children's play areas with climbing apparatus.

 Electricity, cleaning and bed linen and towels included in the price

 Parking adjacent and plenty of grassy areas for play